 - Monitor any nesting boxes.
 If used by Mynas, destroy the nest and any eggs then clean out the nest box as mynas are dirty tenants.

-If you have a bird that has learnt to have a feed then go back out of the trap then you could consider either adding a swing door.
+If you have a bird that has learnt to have a feed then go back out of the trap then you could consider either adding a swing door these are included with all our traps.
 Please contact us so we can send you details of this simple addition.

 Native birds are protected by law so please make sure the bird you are trying to trap is an Indian (Common) Myna if in any doubt please check the identification information provided on this website.